 No. ADS-B is a surveillance technology and an Emergency Locator Transmitter (ELT) is a distress location device.
 They have different functionalities.
-ADS-B OUT provides last known location to a much more accurate degree than radar, and over a larger area.
-However, this information supplements rather than replaces an ELT.
+ADS-B information supplements rather than replaces an ELT.

 Specifically, ADS-B does not include a homing function.
 Once an aircraft loses power, the ADS-B OUT system won't continue to transmit location information.
 ELTs continue to transmit location after the aircraft has come down.